Shariar-Hasan/Cpp-Snip/Readme.md

 - `count` - Count the number of appearance in a certain iterable
 - `max` - Finds the maximum of two values.
 - `min` - Finds the minimum of two values.
+- `IF` - If Statement in cpp.
+- `IFELSE` - If else Statement in cpp.
+- `IFELSEIF` - Else if Statement in cpp.

 ### ***Loops***
 - `foriinc`  - Make a for loop with `i` from 0 to `n-1`